keu/docs/guides/airflow-dbt.md

 - Low observability into what execution state the project is in.
 - Failures are absolute and require the whole `dbt` group of models to be run again, which can be costly.

-### Use Case 2: dbt Core and Airflow at the model level
+### Use case 2: dbt Core and Airflow at the model level

 What if you need more visibility into the steps dbt is running in each task?
 Instead of running a group of dbt models on a single task, you can write a DAG that runs a task for each model.
 Using this method, our dbt workflow is more controllable because you can see the successes, failures, and retries of each dbt model in its corresponding Airflow task.
 If a model near the end of our dbt pipeline fails, you can fix the broken model and retry that individual task without having to rerun the entire workflow.
 Also, you no longer have to worry about defining Sensors to configure interdependency between Airflow DAGs because you've consolidated your work into a single DAG.
 Our friends at Updater came up with this solution.